OasisLMF/ODS_OpenExposureData/OpenExposureData/6_OED_Financial_Details_Primary.rst

 Furthermore, there are two classifications of special conditions which are identified by the **CondClass** field in the account file.
 A value of 0 means 'Sublimit' and a value of 1 means 'Policy restriction'.
 The difference between them is what happens to losses for locations under the account that are not under the scope of the condition.

-* When the condition is a sublimit - the locations that are outside of scope of the condition **will** contribute loss to the policies on the account.
+* When the condition is a sublimit - the locations that are outside of scope of the condition **will** contribute loss to the policy on the account.
-* When the condition is a policy restriction - the locations outside of scope of the condition **will not** contribute loss to the policies on the account.
+* When the condition is a policy restriction - the locations outside of scope of the condition **will not** contribute loss to the policy on the account.

 Policy restrictions can be used to vary the locations that contribute loss to each policy under the same account, by having a different condition for each policy.